Dominic Penaloza

 Dominic Penaloza is a Chinese-Filipino entrepreneur and investor who was born and raised in Toronto, Canada.
 He was the CEO & founder of Ushi, a Chinese professional network based in Shanghai.
 He was the CEO and founder of WorldFriends, a social networking service for internationally minded people, with offices in Shanghai and Tokyo and partnered with Yahoo Japan.
 He has received several awards including the Ivey Emerging Leaders Award.
-He was the Chief Innovation & Technology Officer at naked Hub, a company that was acquired by WeWork for USD 400 million.
+He was the Chief Innovation & Technology Officer at naked Hub, a company that was acquired by WeWork for US$400 million.
 At WeWork China he was the Head of Innovation & Technology.
 After leaving WeWork in early 2020, he started REinvent, Asia's first proptech startup studio as CEO and cofounder.
 One of REinvent's ventures is Switch, a workspace on-demand platform.